 The tax picture gets more complicated when in the same year you make personal use of your vacation home and rent it out for more than 14 days.
 Remember, rental income is tax-free only if you rent for 14 days or fewer.

-The key to maximizing deductions is keeping annual personal use of your vacation home to fewer than 15 days or 10% of the total rental days, whichever is greater.
+The key to maximizing tax deductions for vacation homes is keeping annual personal use of your second home to fewer than 15 days or 10% of the total rental days, whichever is greater.
 In that case the vacation home can be treated as a rental, meaning you get the same generous deductions.
 To avoid going over the 10% limit, essentially you shouldn't use your vacation home more than one day for every 10 days you rent it.

 Make personal use of your vacation home for more than 14 days (or more than 10% of the total rental days, if this is greater than 14 days), however, and your deductions may be limited.
 For example, suppose you rented your vacation home for 180 days last year.
 You could use the home for up to 18 days of personal use before your deductions would be limited.